charlykso/portfolio-project/README.md

 * def __str__(self) - String representation of the BaseModel class
 * def save(self) - Updates the attribute updated_at with the current datetime
 * def to_dict(self) - returns a dictionary containing all keys/values of the instance
+* def delete(self): - delete the current instance from the storage
 * Classes inherited from Base Model:

 * amenity.py